-As of December 31, 2015, we had cash of approximately \$156 million.
-We expect that the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents, and anticipated research support under our joint venture with Bayer BV and collaboration agreement with Vertex, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.
+As of March 31, 2016, we had cash of approximately \$200.6 million.
+We expect that the net proceeds from this offering and the concurrent private placement, together with our existing cash and cash equivalents, including proceeds from the Series B Private Placement Extension, and anticipated research support under our joint venture with Bayer BV and collaboration agreement with Vertex, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months.